arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 </lia-keep>
 </div>

-**Your Turn**: Try changing `name` in the code cell above to a number and see what happens!
+**Your Turn**: Try changing the value assigned to `name` from "Pythonista" to a number, and see what happens!
 What happens if you remove the quotation marks?

 Multiple conditions
 ======